algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 ## Course of a game

-##### When the players starts the game:
+##### When the players start a new game

 - The players open the executable
 - The players arrive on the main menu
 - The players select "new game"
+- The next phase is now "[When the players are playing a game](#when-the-players-are-playing-a-game)"

+##### When the players continue a game

+- The players open the executable
+- The players arrive on the main menu
+- The players select "continue"
+- The next phase is now "[When the players are playing a game](#when-the-players-are-playing-a-game)"

-##### When the players starts a new game
+##### When the players are playing a game

 - The players arrive on the playable scene
-- The setup phase starts, the view is now aerial
+- The setup phase starts
 - The players use all their mana to place archer towers
 - The players push the "new wave" button"
 - The players sucessfully kill all of the ennemies
-- The setup phase come back, all their mana is refilled, the players now have 5 cards
+- The setup phase come back, all their mana is refilled, the players now have 7 cards
 - The players push the "new wave" button
-- An ennemies sucessfuly pass through the players defenses and arrive at the castle, the players loose
+- An ennemies sucessfuly pass through the players' defenses and arrive at the castle, the players loose
 - The players come back to the main menu

 ## Visuals of a game's course